jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab16.md

 Vitis HLS supports the use of templates in C++ for synthesis.
 Vitis HLS does not support templates for the top-level function.

-Templates can also be used to implement a form of recursion that is not supported in standard C synthesis (Recursive Functions).
+Templates can also be used to implement a recursion form unsupported in standard C synthesis (Recursive Functions).

 The following code example shows a case in which a templatized ```struct``` is used to implement a tail-recursion Fibonacci algorithm.
 The key to performing synthesis is that a termination class is used to implement the final call in the recursion, where a template size of one is used.